system-zero/system-zero/data/docs/la.md

 any programmer, and easy to interpreted by other Languages, sometimes even without the need of an interpretation.

-The general idea, that the exact same code, written in a nutreal way, can be interpreted by as many offers an implementation.
+The general idea is, that the exact same code, written in a nutreal way, can be interpreted by as many offers an implementation.

 There is a reference implementation, that should obey this basic abstraction.